 Candidates who have been practising members of the Faculty of Advocates may count their experience in that capacity.
 The Council will, in exceptional cases, consider experience for solicitors who have been practising members of the bar in England, Wales, Northern Ireland or another member State of the European Union; or who have had relevant experience of court work as a solicitor in England, Wales, Northern Ireland or another jurisdiction.

 Prior to making an application, an applicant is required to attend an introductory course.
 The introductory course is a course of practical training explaining the application process, the standards and training required in obtaining a right of audience in the court the duration, form and content of which shall be prescribed by the Council from time to time.
-A provider of the introductory course must be accredited to provide that course.
-Details of accredited providers can be obtained from us.
+A provider of the introductory course must ensure that the course complies with the duration form and content of the course as prescribed by Council from time to time.
+The course is currently only offered by one provider jointly with the Society.
+The Society of Solicitor Advocates will be running an introductory course on Friday 6 March 2020.
+Anyone looking to submit an application in 2020 should attend this course.
+Further details can be found here.

 Application forms should be completed as fully and legibly as possible.
 If the information given is not sufficient, this may lead to a delay while further information is sought.